riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/miri.md

 rustc doesn't actually invoke anything until the constant is either used or placed into metadata.

-Once you have a use-site like
+Once you have a use-site like:

 ```rust,ignore
 type Foo = [u8; FOO - 42];